publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1187.md

         (10) __Electronic transmission of identification information__

-            Operators of aircraft under part 135 of title 14, Code of Federal Regulations, or operators of noncommercial aircraft that are owned or operated by a domestic corporation conducting operations under part 91 of title 14, Code of Federal Regulations, carrying any alien passenger who will apply for admission under this section shall furnish such information as the Attorney General by regulation shall prescribe as necessary for the identification of any alien passenger being transported and for the enforcement of the immigration laws.
+            Operators of aircraft under part 135 of title 14, Code of Federal Regulations, or operators of noncommercial aircraft that are owned or operated by a domestic corporation conducting operations under part 91 of title 14, Code of Federal Regulations, carrying any alien passenger who will apply for admission under this section shall furnish such information as the Secretary of Homeland Security by regulation shall prescribe as necessary for the identification of any alien passenger being transported and for the enforcement of the immigration laws.
 Such information shall be electronically transmitted not less than one hour prior to arrival at the port of entry for purposes of checking for inadmissibility using the automated electronic database.

-        (11) __Eligibility determination under the electronic travel authorization system__
+        (11) __Eligibility determination under the electronic system for travel authorization__

-            Beginning on the date on which the electronic travel authorization system developed under subsection (h)(3) is fully operational, each alien traveling under the program shall, before applying for admission to the United States, electronically provide to the system biographical information and such other information as the Secretary of Homeland Security shall determine necessary to determine the eligibility of, and whether there exists a law enforcement or security risk in permitting, the alien to travel to the United States.
+            Beginning on the date on which the electronic system for travel authorization developed under subsection (h)(3) is fully operational, each alien traveling under the program shall, before applying for admission to the United States, electronically provide to the system biographical information and such other information as the Secretary of Homeland Security shall determine necessary to determine the eligibility of, and whether there exists a law enforcement or security risk in permitting, the alien to travel to the United States.
 Upon review of such biographical information, the Secretary of Homeland Security shall determine whether the alien is eligible to travel to the United States under the program.

+        (12) __Not present in Iraq, Syria, or any other country or area of concern__

+            (A) __In general__

+            Except as provided in subparagraphs (B) and (C)—

+                (i)

+                 the alien has not been present, at any time on or after March 1, 2011—

+                    (I) in Iraq or Syria;

+                    (II) in a country that is designated by the Secretary of State under [section 4605(j) of title 50][/us/usc/t50/s4605/j] (as continued in effect under the International Emergency Economic Powers Act ([50 U.S.C.
+1701][/us/usc/t50/s1701] et seq.)), [section 2780 of title 22][/us/usc/t22/s2780], [section 2371 of title 22][/us/usc/t22/s2371], or any other provision of law, as a country, the government of which has repeatedly provided support of acts of international terrorism; or

+                    (III) in any other country or area of concern designated by the Secretary of Homeland Security under subparagraph (D); and

+                (ii)

+                 regardless of whether the alien is a national of a program country, the alien is not a national of—

+                    (I) Iraq or Syria;

+                    (II) a country that is designated, at the time the alien applies for admission, by the Secretary of State under [section 4605(j) of title 50][/us/usc/t50/s4605/j] (as continued in effect under the International Emergency Economic Powers Act ([50 U.S.C.
+1701][/us/usc/t50/s1701] et seq.)), [section 2780 of title 22][/us/usc/t22/s2780], [section 2371 of title 22][/us/usc/t22/s2371], or any other provision of law, as a country, the government of which has repeatedly provided support of acts of international terrorism; or

+                    (III) any other country that is designated, at the time the alien applies for admission, by the Secretary of Homeland Security under subparagraph (D).

+            (B) __Certain military personnel and government employees__

+            Subparagraph (A)(i) shall not apply in the case of an alien if the Secretary of Homeland Security determines that the alien was present—

+                (i) in order to perform military service in the armed forces of a program country; or

+                (ii) in order to carry out official duties as a full time employee of the government of a program country.

+            (C) __Waiver__

+                The Secretary of Homeland Security may waive the application of subparagraph (A) to an alien if the Secretary determines that such a waiver is in the law enforcement or national security interests of the United States.

+            (D) __Countries or areas of concern__

+                (i) __In general__

+                    Not later than 60 days after December 18, 2015, the Secretary of Homeland Security, in consultation with the Secretary of State and the Director of National Intelligence, shall determine whether the requirement under subparagraph (A) shall apply to any other country or area.

+                (ii) __Criteria__

+                In making a determination under clause (i), the Secretary shall consider—

+                    (I) whether the presence of an alien in the country or area increases the likelihood that the alien is a credible threat to the national security of the United States;

+                    (II) whether a foreign terrorist organization has a significant presence in the country or area; and

+                    (III) whether the country or area is a safe haven for terrorists.

+                (iii) __Annual review__

+                    The Secretary shall conduct a review, on an annual basis, of any determination made under clause (i).

+            (E) __Report__

+                Beginning not later than one year after December 18, 2015, and annually thereafter, the Secretary of Homeland Security shall submit to the Committee on Homeland Security, the Committee on Foreign Affairs, the Permanent Select Committee on Intelligence, and the Committee on the Judiciary of the House of Representatives, and the Committee on Homeland Security and Governmental Affairs, the Committee on Foreign Relations, the Select Committee on Intelligence, and the Committee on the Judiciary of the Senate a report on each instance in which the Secretary exercised the waiver authority under subparagraph (C) during the previous year.

     (b) __Waiver of rights__